turkishviking/Python-Robocode/README.md

 This is the new and maintained version developed with PyQt

-### Need help to start? watch the [wiki](https://github.com/turkishviking/Python-Robocode/wiki)
+### Need help to start?
+Check the [wiki](https://github.com/turkishviking/Python-Robocode/wiki)

-Any help would be welcome!
-This is a beta version, tell me if you watch some bugs
+Any help is welcome!
+This is a beta version, tell me if you notice any bugs

-### If you want to contribute, I haven't the time yet for developing some base robot( wall runner, coins camper, random move etc...).
-If you do this, I will be happy to include its into the source code.
+### If you want to contribute, I do not have the time yet for developing some base robot( wall runner, coins camper, random move etc...).
+If you do this, I will be happy to include it into the source code.
 (Post an issue or make a pull request in this case).

 ### What's New & Task list: